racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/formwizardpractical.md

 ##What's Next?
 In this chapter you have learned how you can create forms and wizards.
 For more details about the forms and wizards methods, we refer to the [Form and Wizard API](/sampleapp/#/doc/formwizard)

+@todo: rework this section, next is explanation from drp to reality!
+In the next sections we will discuss how you can create actions, triggered by an event.

 In the next chapter you will learn the actual implementation of the actions in your PyApp, store, update, delete objects in the DRP, create lists, ...